Do Facebook Groups Make Money? 15 Ways To Monetize a Facebook Group

 As I mentioned above, group members don't want to be in a group if it's just spammy and sales-y posts all the time.

 People join groups for value and connection.

-Providing value can come in the form of memes, daily fun posts, networking threads, educational threads, and even special group-member-only discounts to your products.
+Providing value can come in the form of memes, daily fun posts, networking threads, educational threads, weekly group classes on FB live, and even special group member-only discounts on your products.